k-talo/volatile-highlights.el/README.md

     - `'static`: static highlight (default)
     - `'fade-in`: fade in, then stay until next command
     - `'pulse`: pulse (fade-out), then clear automatically
+-   Adjust the prestart hint intensity of animated highlights with `vhl/animation-prestart-opacity` (auto per style by default).
+    Animated styles wait for Emacs to become idle, so increasing this value shows a subtle hint immediately while the full animation still runs later.
 -   Highlight zero-width ranges (`vhl/highlight-zero-width-ranges`, default: disabled): also mark deletion points as a 1-character highlight.

 ### Example Customizations with `use-package`